 - Microsporangium (Pollen sac)- It is surrounded by four walls- epidermis, endothecium, middle layers, and tapetum.
 The pollen grains are formed in this.
 There are four pollen sacs.
-The center of each sac comprises of a group of compactly arranged homogenous tissues called sporogenous tissues.
+The centre of each sac comprises a group of compactly arranged homogenous tissues called sporogenous tissues.

 - Pollen Grains– It has variable sizes.
-It is double walled, the inner wall called the endospore composed of cellulose, the outer wall exospore composed of sporopollenin.
+It is double-walled, the inner wall is called endospore and composed of cellulose, the outer wall is composed of sporopollenin.

 - Anther- It is a bi-lobed structure.
 The two lobes are attached to the strip of the sterile part.

 - Stamen- It consists of a stalk called the filament.
 The proximal end of the filament is connected to the petal of the flower known as the thalamus.

 - Microsporogenesis the initial process and marks the development of microspores or pollen grains in the pollen sac of anther known as microsporangium.